 The College has the right to reclaim refunds issued in error.
 Should this occur, a stop payment will be placed on the check and the student of record will be notified of the reason.
 In the event that the check has already been cashed, a written request for return of the funds will be provided to the student.
 Students will have thirty (30) days to repay the College before collection effort is initiated.

-Suspicious activity related to college account refunds will be reported to the proper authority for further investigation, which may include but is not limited to bursary division management, dean of student development offices, financial aid, public safety and/or the college auditor.
+Suspicious activity related to college account refunds will be reported to the proper authority for further investigation, which may include but is not limited to bursary division management, dean of student development offices, financial aid, public safety, the college auditor, and/or the federal Office of the Inspector General.

 Issued by: Portland Community College, Administrative Services Division, Financial Services, Office of the Bursar